Free and Fast Shipping Free & Fast Shipping

 LiFEPO4 batteries are a significantly more recent phenomenon compared to SLA batteries—they were invented in 1996, roughly 137 years after SLA batteries were first invented by the French physicist Gaston Plante.
 But don’t let the newness fool you: LiFEPO4 batteries are a potent technology with wide-ranging implications for the wind and solar power industry.

-Safety, too, cannot be discounted here — LiFEPO4 batteries are arguably the safest on the market.
+Safety, too, cannot be discounted here — lifepo4 lithium battery are arguably the safest on the market.
 They perform well in high temperatures, staying cool, and therefore much less susceptible to thermal runaway.
 And because they have minimal degradation and exceptional thermal and chemical stability, not even harsh temperatures or serious impact events will start a fire or explosion—because (crucially) LiFEPO4 batteries are incombustible.

 Mixing and matching

 Which to choose for your solar + storage system?
 An ideal answer is to not choose, because both battery types have their own strengths and capacities.
-For reasons of accessibility, affordability and flexibility, solar + storage installers should allow customers to make use of both SLA and LiFEPO4 batteries.
+For reasons of accessibility, affordability and flexibility, solar + storage installers should allow customers to make use of both SLA and lifepo4 lithium battery.

 In fact, as a general rule, compatibility is always a good thing when it comes to renewable energy systems, and the more of it the better.
-That means not only being able to use SLA and LiFEPO4 batteries but, also, being able to use both old and new batteries of whatever kind.
+That means not only being able to use SLA and lifepo4 lithium battery but, also, being able to use both old and new batteries of whatever kind.

 Right now, users are constantly advised not to mix old and new batteries together, on the logic that this will speed up the death of the old battery—but by using advancements like eco-intelligent lithium, consumers can prevent this problem and get the most out of their renewable energy investments.